cs244-team/sidekick/README.md

 # CS244 Project

 ## Setup

-Run the commands below to install the necessary packages for this project
+To install the necessary packages for this project, run the following commands:

 ```bash
 sudo apt update